raanglada/jenkins-dod/README.md

 $ docker build --pull -t raanglada/jenkins-dod:0.0.1 .
 ```

-note: use always --pull option to use always the latest jenkins image and avoid security issues and the warning in jenkins dashboard
+note: use always --pull option to get latest jenkins image

 ## How to use